 Symptoms of Canine Pancreatic Cancer

-Many symptoms of pancreatic cancer in dogs are non-specific and as such cannot be differentiated from the symptoms associated with other benign pancreatic disease.
+Many symptoms of pancreatic cancer in dogs are non-specific.
+Therefore, it is difficult to tell if a dog showing the symptoms has pancreatic cancer or other benign pancreatic disease.

 - Appetite loss